AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-reference/cm-functions.md

 ## Row Count {#concept_0DBF5995881C47CF95F793125F3A0E2B}

 Returns the count of rows for a given column (the number of unique elements reported within a dimension).
-“Uniques exceeded” is counted as 1.
+"Uniques exceeded" is counted as 1.

 ## Row Max {#concept_984D045D7EDD4A1ABED454CDF2EC23C5}